-All Roads - blocked off roads - lead to Tokyo Olympics - WHIZ News
+All roads - blocked off roads - lead to Tokyo Olympics - WHIZ News

 Japan has officially spent $15.4 billion to organize the Olympics, and government audits say it’s much larger.
 All but $6.7 billion is private money.
 The IOC’s overall contribution is about $1.5 billion.

 In the latest numbers provided by local organizers, 11,090 Olympians are lined up to enter Tokyo.
-In addition, 59,000 other people will enter for the Olympics.
+In addition, 59,000 other people will enter for the Olympics for a total of 70,090.

 They include: Olympic Family (3,000); national Olympic committees (14,800); international sports federations (4,500); Olympic Broadcasting Service and other broadcasters (16,700); media (5,500); others (14,500).

-That’s 23,400 for the Paralympics, meaning 93,490 for both events.
-Organizers say this number is 50% less than the original forecast of 180,000 entering for the Paralympics and Olympics.
+Combined, that is 93,490 people for both events.
+Organizers say the number is 50% less than the original forecast of 180,000 entering for the Paralympics and Olympics.

+Although organizers confirmed those numbers, Muto suggested 105,000 people might be the total number for the Olympics and Paralympics.
+Organizers did not offer immediate clarification.